 If you are a sponsored student provide your letter

-Find out what a sponsored student is and how to provide your letter to the International Partnerships and Relations Team by 4 October 2019.
+Find out what a sponsored student is and how to provide your letter to the International Partnerships and Relations Team.

 International Welcome Lounge

-Visit the International Welcome Lounge on the fourth floor of The Richmond Building during September and January arrival periods.
+Visit the International Welcome Lounge during the main September and January arrival periods.

-Welcome Week is a celebration for all Bristol students (both new and returning) organised by Bristol Students' Union (Bristol SU).
+Welcome Week in Septmeber is a celebration for all Bristol students (both new and returning) organised by Bristol Students' Union (Bristol SU).

 It's one of the biggest events in the calendar.
 You can expect all of this and more: